Get your kicks: Sneaker Con SEA is back with streetwear legends and exclusive drops

 He founded Staple Pigeon in New York in 1997, starting with streetwear and then branching into sneakers.

-That philosophy has been at the core of every Staple Pigeon release, including the milestone collaboration with Nike that etched Ng’s name into the annals of history as the Godfather of Streetwear.
+That philosophy has been at the core of every Staple Pigeon release, including the milestone collaboration with Nike that cemented Ng’s legacy as one of the United States’ founding fathers of streetwear.

 When it was first released in 2005, the SB Dunk Low Pigeon sneakers by Staple x Nike sparked a mini riot which required intervention from the New York Police Department.

-It was reported that the value of the sneakers soared to more than five times their original US$200 price on American ecommerce platform eBay just a day after the launch.
+It was reported that the value of the sneakers soared to more than five times their original US$200 price on American e-commerce platform eBay just a day after the launch.

-“That Pigeon Dunk SB drop was wild.
-It kind of set a new standard for how much hype and demand could surround a sneaker release,” Ng says.
+Ng says the launch “kind of set a new standard for how much hype and demand could surround a sneaker release”.

 “That moment showed the power of storytelling in sneaker culture, turning releases into events.
 It’s not just about the shoe.
 It’s the story, the chase and being part of something bigger.”